jetbrains-academy/SimpleAndroidApp/Configuration/Main Activity/task.md

 Introduction
 -------------

-In this course, you will learn to create a simple Android application with two screens.
+In this course, you will learn to create a simple Android application.
 You will also be able to test your application on a phone emulator.